-Tracking data would be beneficial to find out more about nomadic movements and migration of Norwegian short-eared owls.
+Tracking data would be beneficial to find out more about nomadic movements and migration.
 There are also large uncertainties associated with the Norwegian population size, and efforts should be made to establish a more accurate estimate.

 9.25 Boreal Owl Aegolius funereus (CMS Category: 3) LC